Become a GVI Trust Scholar

 – If you make it to the second round of our selection process, you will be required to submit your detailed motivation letter, reference letters as well as your current CV.

 – Once we have all of your information, we will consider your full application.
 If you are accepted, we will communicate your success and how much funding will be made available.
-At this point, you are invited to book your chosen trip.
+At this point, you are invited to sign our Terms and Conditions book your chosen trip.

 What do we expect from our scholars?

 Becoming a GVI Trust scholar will be a fun and rewarding experience, but it should be seen as a serious job with serious responsibilities.
 Whatever project you decide to join, we expect you to take the project work that you are engaged in seriously, with a huge dose of passion and positivity.
 You will be expected to act professionally and in accordance with cultural norms at all times, following instructions and guidance from field staff.